Maize-Genetics-and-Genomics-Database/maizedig/taxon_home/views/webServices/Tags/README.md

 #### Descriptions

-Web application for data handling for Tags
+Web application for data handling for Tags.

 ##### Application.py
 ```